The optimality of word lengths. Theoretical foundations and an empirical study: Measuring the optimality of word lengths

-Although the claim that languages are optimized has become trendy \parencite{Liu2017a,Gibson2019a}, attempts to measure the degree of optimization of languages have been rather scarce \parencite{Ferrer2018b,Coupe2019a,Ferrer2020b,Koplenig2021a}.
-Here we aim to quantify the degree of optimality of $L$ as a window to the strength of compression in languages.
+The claim that languages are optimized for efficient communication has become trendy \parencite{Liu2017a,Gibson2019a,Levshina2022b}.
+However, attempts to actually measure the degree of optimization in a given dimension have been rather scarce \parencite{Ferrer2018b,Coupe2019a,Ferrer2020b,Koplenig2021a}.
+Here we aim to quantify the degree of optimality of average word lengths $L$ as a window to the strength of compression in languages.